 Together with the ch’alla (a ritual blessing, whether Inca, Aymará or Christian, which occurs on many occasions throughout the country – for example during la Fiesta de las Alasitas) with champagne by Jaap and Carla a few weeks ago in La Paz – on the day the Land Cruiser left the workshop after the restoration job – we feel that the Land Cruiser is ready to hit the road again.

-La Benedicion de Movilidades takes place each Saturday and Sunday, around ten and two o’clock.
+La Benedicion de Movilidades in Copacabana takes place each Saturday and Sunday, around ten and two o’clock.